bison logo

 Once you’ve checked the coolant level and determined that your generator needs more coolant, it’s time to refill.
 Here’s how to do it:

-Step 1: locate the coolant filler neck
+Step 1: Locate the coolant filler neck

 The coolant filler neck, also known as the radiator cap, is usually located on top of the radiator or coolant reservoir.
 This is where you will add new coolant.
 If you are not sure where to find it, refer to your BISON generator manual.